Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Method

 \section{Method}

-To improve image-text datasets with human knowledge, we follow the steps shown in~\cref{fig:method}.
+An overview of our human-knowledge-based image-text filtering pipeline is illustrated in Figure~\ref{fig:method}.
 We first generate a set of diverse captions for a given set of images, subsequently soliciting human assessments to determine the degree of alignment between each image and its associated captions.
-This phase involves a comprehensive scoring process by labelers to evaluate the quality of image-caption alignment, as detailed in \cref{sec:human-data-collection}.
-Next, we train a reward model to emulate human evaluative feedback, taking an image and a corresponding caption as inputs, an approach elaborated upon in \cref{sec:reward-model-training}.
-The resulting reward model is expected to function as a human-like referee to improve image-text datasets (see \cref{sec:data-reduction}).
+This phase involves a comprehensive scoring process by labelers to evaluate the quality of image-caption alignment, as detailed in Section~\ref{sec:human-data-collection}.
+Next, we train a reward model to emulate human evaluative feedback on image-text pairs, as described in Section ~\ref{sec:reward-model-training}.
+The resulting reward model is expected to function as a human-like referee to improve image-text datasets (see Section~\ref{sec:data-reduction}).